-Believe it or not but not every beach you can ride on, is suitable to ride on.
-Only you will know this for your horse.
-So go and see the beach yourself first, without your horse, or if this is not possible, ensure that you ask other riders who’ve been to the actual beach you’re planning to go to.
+Not every beach you can ride on, is suitable to ride on.
+Only you will know if your horse will allow you to ride him on the beach.
+Be prepared to be patient as some horses find it a real challenge.
+Go to the beach yourself first, without your horse, or if this is not possible, ensure that you ask other riders who’ve been to the actual beach you’re planning to go to.

-Try to work out whether you think the surface of the beach you’ll be riding on when the tide’s out, is composed of firm sand which is preferable and also that it’s not too rocky or covered in sharp debris.
-Check if the beach also has wooden breaks too as you might need to avoid these along with lots of litter and debris.
+Try to work out whether you think the surface of the beach you’ll be riding on when the tide is out is composed of firm sand, which is preferable, and also that it’s not too rocky or covered in sharp debris.
+Check if the beach has wooden breaks too, as you might need to avoid these, along with lots of litter and debris.

 4 - Is there anything else I need to think about before I go?

 Yes!
 Think about how you’re going to get to the beach.
 If you can ride there, all you need to think about is what and where the access is.
 If you can’t ride there, you need to think about finding a suitable spot to park your trailer or lorry.
 And finally, find out how you’re going to get off the beach, i.e. the same way you got on it or via a different route.